spice-h2020/manifest/sm_scenario/README.md

   "has_step": [{
     "@id": "ex:artefact_selection",
     "@type":"Step",
-    "input": ["Artefact","Collection"]
+    "input": ["Artefact","Collection"],
     "output": ["Artefact","Collection"]
   },
   {
     "@id": "ex:post_publication",
     "@type":"Step",
-    "input": ["Image","Text"]
+    "input": ["Image","Text"],
-    "output": ["Story"]
+    "output": ["Story"],
+    "preceding":"ex:artefact_selection"
   }]
 }
 ```

 Questions

+ * Do we need to annotate activities (or scripts) as part of a certain stage?
- * What is the best way to represent inputs and output values?
-Classes or individuals?
- * Should a script reference the general concepts (classes or individuals) or the specific inputs/outputs? e.g. "Artefact" or "ex:savoy_vase".
+ * What is the best way to represent input and output values in the scripts?
+Should a script reference the general concepts (classes or individuals representing an abstract concept, e.g. select an "Artefact", or the specific inputs/outputs, e.g. select "ex:savoy_vase"?
+ * So far, scripts reference general concepts, activities reference specific individuals.
+What if activities having several steps take different inputs and generated different outputs for each step?
+ * what if there are no outputs?
+ * do we need to reference methods used in activities rather than input/output?
  * do we need activity status?
  * where to include developers' annotations?
+In the analysis activity or in the metadata of the CCO?
+Or both?

 TODO

  * add social media managers' posts
  * add generated annotations of developers
- * add time of activities
+ * add timespans of activities

 When the scenario it's easy, we can use shortcuts like the following: